MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-d365.md

 ## Automatic installation

-To make onboarding to Viva Sales easier for organizations, Microsoft will automatically install Viva Sales for all users with an appropriate license.
+To make onboarding to Viva Sales easier for select organizations, Microsoft will automatically install Viva Sales for all users with an appropriate license.
 The license can either be a Viva Sales license or a product that includes Viva Sales such as Dynamics 365 Sales Enterprise or Dynamics 365 Sales Premium.

-Auto installation is rolled out in phases to organizations.
+Auto installation is rolled out in phases to select organizations.
 Organization will receive a notification in both the **Microsoft 365 admin center** as well as the **Power Platform admin center**.
 Each organization can opt out of auto-installation in the specified period of time.
 Once the capablity is rolled-out, the Outlook add-in and Microsoft Teams app cannot be uninstalled from **Microsoft 365 admin center**, but users can choose to uninstall them from their respective Outlook and Teams clients, and a new install will not be performed automatically.

+Auto-installed apps are considered as user-deployed and will not have full feature support.
+User-deployed apps don't support Viva Sales banner notifications that appear within the top of new or reply emails.
+Also, the Viva Sales is not added automatically to meeting invites.
+However, sellers can manually add Viva Sales to the meeting to get meeting summaries.
+To get full feature support such as banner notifications, you must install the app for your seller from **Microsoft 365 admin center**.

 ## Community